How to Apply

 Zdenka Sokolíčková (2009-2011)

 Euroculture has 100 study places across our seven European partner universities available every year.
-To be considered, you should make sure that the following applies to you:
+Make sure that you:

 The Euroculture Admissions Board assesses applications on a continuous basis for the duration of the application window.
-Your application is primarily assessed by your first university of choice, but may be reviewed further by representatives of the Euroculture Board of Admissions from other universities in those cases where additional review is required.
-Applications are considered from 01 March 2025 onwards.
-You may expect a result within four to six weeks after the moment of submission.
-Questions regarding your application status may be addressed to euroculture@rug.nl.
+Your application is assessed by your first university of choice, but may be reviewed further by representatives of the Euroculture Board of Admissions from other universities in those cases where additional review is required.
+The Admissions Board will not evaluate applications before 01 March 2026.
+After 01 March 2026, you can expect to receive your application result by email between four to six weeks after the submission of your application.

 The Erasmus Mundus Scholarship